csem/experiment_tracker/README.md

 ## Visualize your results
 Before starting you should be some what familiar with Streamlit.
 If you aren't, just spend 20 minutes looking at https://docs.streamlit.io/en/stable/getting_started.html.
 This library offers some utility functions for creating CSEM GUI and visualize your results nicely.
-Each plotting function requires two parameters: the pd.DataFrame mentioned above and a data argument, specific for the plot.
-The keyword list contains the following arguments:
 Current supported plots:
 * Parallel Coordinates
 * Confusion Matrix